-In 2021, the RWA continued to partner with WTNH-News 8 and WCTX Channel 59 to air a series of television public service announcements sharing tips we call Water Wise Ways.
-These video segments can be found on the RWA's website, alongside many other points for reducing water

-In 2021, we launched an innovative webinar series to educate homeowners on proper outdoor irrigation use and water conservation.
-It featured experts from the EPA's WaterSense program, a local irrigation professional, a master gardener and a senior environmental analyst from the RWA.
+In 2023, the RWA once again partnered with WTNH-News 8 and WCTX Channel 59 to air a series of television public service announcements sharing tips we call Water Wise Ways.
+These video segments can be found on the RWA's website, alongside many other points for reducing water use.
+Additionally, we have offered a webinar series to educate homeowners on proper outdoor irrigation use and water conservation.
+It featured experts from the EPA's WaterSense program, a local irrigation professional, a master gardener and a senior environmental analyst from the RWA